TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Details/Index.rst

 Sorting out details
 ===================

-This chapter looks at some more technical details about TypoScript.
+This chapter looks at some more technical details about `TypoScript`:pn:.

 .. toctree::